 With the extra height the Range Rover has over its rivals, it feels truly massive in the back and gives a fantastic view.
 One downside of its sheer size though, is that it’s still quite a climb up into the car.

-Land Rover gives the Range Rover an air-suspension that can be used to lower the body and make getting in-and-out easier, but even still, it's not quite as easy to do so as in a BMW 7 Series or Audi A8.
+Land Rover gives the Range Rover air-suspension that can be used to lower the body, making getting in-and-out easier – but even still, it's not quite as easy to do so as in a BMW 7 Series or Audi A8.
 The Range Rover also gets a space-saver spare wheel as standard, but a full-size replacement is only available as an option.
 What's more, the electronically deployable tow-bar is also an extra.